He's So Fine

 “Y-y-y—” Giving up, she dropped her head to his chest.

 “Not okay,” he muttered, and stroked a hand down the back of her head and along her trembling frame.

 Truth was, he wasn’t much better off.
 His head was still bleeding, and his shoulder was throbbing.
-He had nothing on her though.
+He had nothing on her, though.
 She was violently trembling against him.
 Easing her back, he got busy.
-First he cranked the heater, then he opened their linens storage box, pulling out towels and blankets, which he tossed to a stack at her side.
+First he cranked the heater, then he opened their linens storage box, pulling out towels and blankets, which he tossed in a stack at her side.
 “Okay,” he said.
 “Strip.”